-Schools should complete this form with parents and carers supported by the school nurse and/or SENDCO and Pastoral Manager.
-Again, school must ensure that the completed form is passed through to school health so that it becomes part of the pupil's health record.
+Schools should complete this form with parents and carers supported by the school nurse and/or SENDCO and Head of Year.
+Again School must ensure that the completed form is passed through to school health so that it becomes part of the pupil's health record.
 Every effort must be made to involve the pupil in this process where appropriate.
 For a 'Looked After' pupil or a pupil with an Education and Healthcare Plan (EHCP), the Individual Health Care Plan should not take the place of a Health action Plan that is completed annually.
 Where a 'Looked After' pupil requires an Individual Health Care Plan, the two documents should be reviewed together.
 This is completed by the SENDCO not the main First Aider.
+IHCP will also be displayed on the Safeguarding Noticeboard.